brucepatricklee/python_ide/README.md

-# python_ide
+# Bruce Lee Working Records

-This program contains steps to set python vim IDE and vim settings
+This program contains all working related records for Bruce Lee